Kilmichael ambush: Controversy

-Hart's 1998 book cited a three further ambush participant accounts, again anonymously.
+Hart's 1998 book cited three further ambush participant accounts, again anonymously.
 His claimed source was audio taped interviews conducted by a Father John Chisholm in 1969, for Liam Deasy's memoir Toward Ireland Free (1973).
 However, Morrison stated in her 2012 Kilmichael essay that Chisholm's tape recorded two (not three) Kilmichael participants speaking on Kilmichael.
 One was Ned Young the other being Jack O'Sullivan, reportedly the last and second last ambush veterans to die, in 1986 and 1989.
 In other words, without informing his readers, Hart counted an anonymous Ned Young interview twice, the 1969 Chisholm interview and a 1988–9 claimed Hart interview.
 Hart gave readers an impression that he was citing two distinct veterans of the ambush.

 In addition to his anonymous interviews, Hart cited a captured unsigned typed "rebel commandant's report" of the ambush from the Imperial War Museum, which does not mention a false surrender, as Barry's after-action report to his superiors.
 Meda Ryan and Brian Murphy challenged the authenticity of the document.
 They suggest that it contains factual errors Barry would not have made and also accurate information unknown to Barry.
-For instance: stating that the ambush was unplanned and a chance encounter; that two IRA volunteers had been mortally wounded and one killed outright, when the reverse was the case; getting British losses right, attesting to "sixteen of the enemy ... being killed", when Barry thought 17 (including H.F.
+Examples of factual errors: stating falsely that the ambush was unplanned and a chance encounter; that two IRA volunteers had been mortally wounded and one killed outright, when the reverse was the case.
+Example of British knowledge unknown to Barry: getting British losses right, attesting to "sixteen of the enemy ... being killed", when Barry thought 17 (including H.F.
 Forde) were dead after the ambush.
 The document stated that IRA fighters had 100 rounds each when the correct figure reportedly was 35.
 Barry did not know that Guthrie, the Auxiliary who escaped, was, as the "report" put it, "now missing", or even that he had escaped.
 In other words, the document contained correct information known only to British authorities but unknown by Barry, and also incorrect information as to the planned nature of the engagement, the disposition of the IRA and the sequence of casualties, that Barry would not have misreported to his superiors.

 In her book Tom Barry: IRA Freedom Fighter, Ryan suggests that the "rebel commandant's report" was forged by Castle officials and Auxiliaries during the Truce in order to help ensure that the families of those Auxiliaries who were killed at Kilmichael received compensation payments.
 Ryan's argument was queried by American historian W. H. Kautt, who discovered that the report had been included in a collection of captured IRA documents that was published by the British Army's Irish Command in June 1921 before the Truce.
 In Ambushes and Armour: The Irish Rebellion 1919-1921, Kautt suggested that the report could be authentic.